 Projections on operations in the future will depend on Provincial government policy decisions around COVID-19 response.
-The expectation is that current emergency operations would continue with emphasis shifting based on provincial response.
+The expectation is that current

 Clinical Services Division (Excluding Mental Health)

 Most efforts in this area normally focus on infectious disease prevention.
 Almost all staff (76.5 FTE of 84 total) have been reallocated to the Emergency Operations Centre for COVID-19 response.
 Current operations are limited to